MichaelDemidov/Firebird-Auto-Updater/README.md

 > [!IMPORTANT]
 > If you are upgrading your Firebird server, be sure to first back up all your databases located on that computer.
 And after upgrading the server, restore them so that they get a new on-disc structure (ODS).
 >
-> This is particularly true for Interbase Expert users who store the program settings in a _IBExpert User Database_ using the default Firebird client library (not the embedded server).
+> This is particularly true for Interbase Expert users who store the program settings in a _IBExpert User Database_ using the default Firebird client library (not the embedded server that is included with Interbase Expert).

 How To Compile The Script
 -------------------------